rasma1234/rasma1234/README.md

 ## About Me

 I am Asma Rahimi, a passionate backend developer specialized in Python, Django, Databases, APIs, and Cloud technologies.
 I am dedicated to continuous learning and contributing to open-source projects.
-Fluent in English English, Persian and German, I thrive in collaborative environments and am always seeking new challenges.
+Fluent in English, Persian and German, I thrive in collaborative environments and am always seeking new challenges.

 ## Key Points